What happens after completing treatment?

 The Benefits of Transitional Housing

-Transitional housing and sober living environments can drastically decrease the chance of relapse and encourage sustainable recovery for life.
-The transitional environment supports recovery in many ways, especially by helping people to immerse themselves in an independent sober lifestyle, away from the immediate support of treatment counsellors.
+Transitional housing and sober living environments decreases the chance of relapse and encourages continuous strides in someone’s life of recovery.
+Our transitional environment supports recovery in many ways, especially by allowing our alumni to immerse themselves in an independent sober lifestyle, away from the immediate support of treatment counsellors.

 A study from the Journal of Psychoactive Drugs found that the environment and structure in transitional housing fosters further personal growth and long-term sobriety for five main reasons.